Remarks on Contact and Jacobi Geometry: Principal bundle Lie groupoids and algebroids

-Assuming that a Kirillov manifold is equipped simultaneously with a compatible vector bundle, we get the following. \begin{definition} \cite{Grabowski2013} A \emph{Kirillov algebroid} is a linear Poisson $\mathbb{R}^{\times}$-bundle, i.e. a linear $\R^\ti$-bundle equipped with a Poisson structure which is linear and homogeneous of degree -1 with respect to the $\R^\ti$-action.
-If the principal $\mathbb{R}^{\times}$-bundle is trivial, then we speak about a \emph{Jacobi algebroid}.
-A \emph{morphism of Kirillov algebroids} is Poisson morphism that intertwines the respective pairs of $\R$- and $\R^\ti$-actions. \end{definition}
+Assuming that a Kirillov manifold is equipped simultaneously with a compatible vector bundle, we get the following. \begin{Definition}[\cite{Grabowski2013}] A \emph{linear Kirillov structure} is a linear Poisson $\mathbb{R}^{\times}$-bundle, i.e., a linear $\R^\ti$-bundle equipped with a Poisson structure which is linear and homogeneous of degree~$-1$ with respect to the $\R^\ti$-action.
+If the principal $\mathbb{R}^{\times}$-bundle is trivial, then we speak about a \emph{linear Jacobi structure}.
+A~\emph{morphism of linear Kirillov structures} is Poisson morphism that intertwines the respective pairs of~$\R$- and $\R^\ti$-actions. \end{Definition}

-\begin{remark} If the principal $\R^\ti$-bundle is trivial, our concept of a Jacobi algebroids coincides with the one introduced and studied in \cite{Grabowski:2001,Grabowski:2003} and that of a \emph{generalized Lie algebroid} in \cite{Iglesias-Ponte:2001}.
-In full generality, the notion of a Kirillov algebroid is equivalent to that of an \emph{abstract Jacobi algebroid}, defined in \cite{Le:2014} as a Lie algebroid and together with a representation thereof on a line bundle, see \cite{Grabowski2013} for a closer description and proof of this equivalence. \end{remark}

-We will denote a Kirillov algebroid as the quadruple $(P, {\rmh}, {\rml},\Lambda)$, where $\rmh$ and $\rml$ are $\R^\ti$ and $\R$-actions, respectively, or simply $(P, \Lambda)$ where no risk of confusion can occur.
+We will denote a linear Kirillov structure as the quadruple $(P, {\rmh}, {\rml},\Lambda)$, where $\rmh$ and $\rml$ are~$\R^\ti$- and~$\R$-actions, respectively, or simply~$(P, \Lambda)$ where no risk of confusion can occur.
 In local homogeneous coordinates, the Poisson structure must be of the form

-where $(t,x,y)$ are coordinates of $(\rmh,\rml)$-bidegrees $(1,0)$, $(0,0)$, and $(0,1)$, respectively. \begin{example} There is a canonical Kirillov algebroid associated with a given Kirillov manifold $(P,h,\zL)$.
-It is simply the linear $\Rt$-bundle $\sT P$ (with the tangent lift of $\Rt$-action) equipped with the tangent lift $\dt\zL$ of the Poisson structure $\zL$. \end{example} \begin{remark} The above construction is in principle equivalent to the one described in \cite[Remark 2]{Grabowski:2001} and, for trivial $\Rt$-bundles, it leads to the construction of a Lie algebroid associated with a given Jacobi structure, as presented in \cite{Kerbrat:1993}.
-The above description, however, is strikingly simple. \end{remark}
+where $(t,x,y)$ are coordinates of $(\rmh,\rml)$-bidegrees $(1,0)$, $(0,0)$, and $(0,1)$, respectively. \begin{Example} There is a canonical linear Kirillov structure associated with a given Kirillov manifold $(P,\rmh,\zL)$.
+It is simply the linear $\Rt$-bundle $\sT P$ (with the tangent lift of $\Rt$-action) equipped with the tangent lift $\dt\zL$ of the Poisson structure $\zL$. \end{Example} \begin{Remark} The above construction is in principle equivalent to the one described in \cite[Remark 2]{Grabowski:2001} and, for trivial $\Rt$-bundles, it leads to the construction of a Lie algebroid associated with a given Jacobi structure, as presented in \cite{Kerbrat:1993}.
+The above description, however, is strikingly simple. \end{Remark}